History of India (1947–present): 2020s

 In February 2020, riots broke out in Delhi.
 The Citizenship Amendment Act protests have been described as an instigating factor.
 Tensions escalated on the Indo-China border after aggressive skirmishes between Indian and Chinese troops beginning on 5 May 2020.
+Clashes turned fatal on 15-16 June 2020 when 20 Indian and 4 Chinese soldiers were killed in clashes along the Line of Actual Control in the Galwan Valley.
 The Rama Janmabhoomi temple construction officially started after a Bhoomi Poojan (Hindu ground breaking) ceremony by Prime Minister Modi on 5 August 2020.
-Farm reform laws which subsequently became quite controversial were passed with less than three hours of debate in either house in September 2020.
+Farm reform laws which subsequently became quite controversial were passed in Parliament with less than three hours of debate in either house in September 2020.

 In November 2020, a series of border skirmishes broke out between India and Pakistan along the Line of Control which killed at least 22 people including 11 civilians.
 The fight ended on 25 February 2021 with a ceasefire agreement.

 After a year long protests by farmers, Prime minister Modi in November 2021 repealed the laws in three minutes in the Lok Sabha and nine minutes in the Rajya Sabha without debate.